practicalli/spacemacs/evaluating-clojure/evaluate-in-repl-buffer.md

 # Evaluate in the REPL Buffer
 If you are used to working directly in the REPL, then you can easily open and work in a REPL buffer.
 You will need a Clojure project open and must have started a REPL.

-`, s s` toggles between the REPL buffer and a source code buffer.
+`, s a` toggles between the REPL buffer and a source code buffer.
 The REPL buffer will be shown in a new window if it is not currently being displayed.

-> #### TODO::TODO:Add screencast for this whole section
+> #### Hint::Evaluate in the source file buffers
+> [Evaluating code source file buffers](index.md) is typically more effective as the code is saved to a file.
+The whole buffer can be evaluated, `, e b` or just a specific expression, `, e f`.
+Even nested expressions can be evaluated, `, e e`.
+Expressions results can be added as a comment, `, e ;`, to have a record of results and results can also be pretty printed `, e P`.

 ## Change REPL buffer namespace
 `user` is the default namespace of the REPL.
 This namespace includes the `doc` and `source` functions from `clojure.repl`.
 This namespace is different to that of your project, so you will need to change the namespace of the REPL before calling any code in a project.